Back to the Future

 The greatest artifact in the Cincinnati Museum Center’s collection is the building that houses it: Union Terminal, an 85-year old National Historic Landmark and treasured icon.
-In restoring Union Terminal back to its original 1933 condition, some of the most important work we do as architects is invisible to the public, yet it ensures the health and longevity of this beloved institution.
-This renovation meticulously repairs exterior and interior structural damage and includes all new mechanical, electrical, plumbing, security, and data systems.
+In restoring Union Terminal back to its original 1933 condition, some of the most important work we did as architects remains invisible to the public, yet it ensures the health and longevity of this beloved institution.
+This renovation meticulously repaired exterior and interior structural damage and included all new mechanical, electrical, plumbing, security, and data systems.

 But historic preservation is only part of story.
-The way visitors experience the Cincinnati Museum Center is also being transformed.
-A wide range of art and decorative restoration has been addressed throughout the building, including the Losantiville Dining room and the Newsreel Theatre, Art Deco marvels rarely experienced by visitors.
-Exhibit spaces have been reorganized and are more visible; and new galleries, classrooms, laboratories, and dining options have also been added.
-The renovation also reorganizes museum staff areas and enhances the visitor experience with new signage and wayfinding.
-Experiential hubs allow guests to self-select exhibits rather than be forced down linear paths.
+The way visitors experience the Cincinnati Museum Center has also been transformed.
+A wide range of art and decorative restoration has been addressed throughout the building, including the Losantiville Dining room and the Theatre, Art Deco marvels rarely experienced by visitors.

 We're really doing our best to preserve all the historic fabric that was original to begin with, that is why people are interested in the preservation of this building and why they love it so much.